TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/Fysetc_Spider_407/fysetc_spider_407_connected_wifi_8266.md

 ## Flashing the board firmware

 Choose the correct corresponding firmware (firmware-stm32f4-wifi-XXX.bin) from [here](https://github.com/gloomyandy/RepRapFirmware/releases){:target="_blank"}.
 Remember to rename it to firmware.bin.
 Put it in the root of a FAT32 formatted SD card.
+The maximum size supported card is 32GB.

 ## WiFi firmware preparation
 Choose the correct corresponding firmware from [here](https://github.com/gloomyandy/DuetWiFiSocketServer/releases){:target="_blank"}.